farcasterxyz/protocol/README.md

 1. `schema` must be known
 2. `externalUri` must be present
 3. `claimHash` must be present and match `hashFn(claim)`
+4. `blockHash` must be known
-4. `externalSignatureType` must be known
+5. `externalSignatureType` must be known
-5. `externalSignature` must be valid according to custom rules depending on `externalSignatureType`, which are defined in the subsections below
+6. `externalSignature` must be valid according to custom rules depending on `externalSignatureType`, which are defined in the subsections below

 Here are rules for `VerificationRemove` messages: